-Drainageways represent upstream/headwater reaches of the network where channelization was less pronounced in the GMI layer resulting in >40% of the line falling outside of the GMI layer.
+Drainageways represent upstream/headwater reaches of the network where the GMI lacked clear channelization.

-Ftype Eclass Fcode Comment Description Number 1 2 46800 - Headwater flowpaths in low slope areas lacking distinct channelization in the elevation data 1,691
+Ftype Eclass Fcode Comment Description Number 1 2 46800 - Headwater flowpaths in areas lacking distinct channelization in the elevation data 1,144

 Artificial Paths

 Artificial Paths represent all flowpaths delineated through 2D polygon features.
 Some artificial paths may appear to contain pseudo nodes however these are valid breaks where 2D stream/river polygons transition from smaller non hydroflattened stream/rivers to the larger hydroflattened stream/rivers.
 There are also select artificial paths within the non-flattened polygons that contain vertices that do not align with the DEM.
 These were manually reviewed and are the result of TIN'ing artifacts in the DEM.